anany14/Modelling_Airbnbs_property_listing_dataset/README.md

 1. Run the `tabular_data.py` script to download the dataset as a [PANDAS] DataFrame and then clean the data, remove unnecessary data, convert datatypes and get all the columns in the right format with the correct values.

-2. Run the `modelling.py` script to build and evaluate regression models to predict the price per night of the Airbnb property listings using various models such as [SGDRegressor],[DecisionTreeRegressor],[RandomForestRegressor] and [GradientBoostingRegressor]
+2. Run the `modelling.py` script to perform regression modeling, hyperparameter tuning, and evaluation of the models to predict the price per night of the Airbnb property listings using various models such as [SGDRegressor],[DecisionTreeRegressor],[RandomForestRegressor] and [GradientBoostingRegressor].

-3.

-4.
+3. Run the `classification.py` script to train, tune, and evaluate classification models on the Airbnb dataset for predicting property categories using models like [LogisticRegression], [DecisionTreeClassifier], [RandomForestClassifier], and [GradientBoostingClassifier].

+4. Both the scripts contain functions to plot the performance of different models which are in the folders `plots/regression` and `plots/classification`

 5.

+6.

 <!---